mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 over their species maximum.
 Weapons that deliver a lot of force tend to do so by being poor penetrators – a weapon's Lo-Pen value is applied as a negative DM to the STR check.
-Conversely, weapons using armor- piercing ammunition tend not to dump their energy into the target as they often overpenetrate.
+Conversely, weapons using armor-piercing ammunition tend not to dump their energy into the target as they often overpenetrate.
 A weapon's AP rating is used as a positive DM to the STR check.